Ellpeck/MLEM/Docs/articles/ui.md

 ```

 ### Text Input
-Text input is a bit weird in MonoGame.
-On Desktop devices, you have the `Window.TextInput` event that gets called automatically with the correct characters for the keys that you're pressing, even for non-American keyboards.
-However, this function doesn't just *not work* on other devices, it doesn't exist there at all.
-So, to make MLEM.Ui compatible with all devices without publishing a separate version for each MonoGame system, you have to set up the text input wrapper yourself, based on the system you're using MLEM.Ui with.
+On desktop devices, MonoGame provides the `Window.TextInput` event that gets called automatically with the correct characters for the keys that you're pressing, even for non-American keyboards.
+However, this function doesn't exist on other devices.
+Similarly, MonoGame provides the `KeyboardInput` class for showing an on-screen keyboard on mobile devices and consoles, but not on desktop.

+To make MLEM.Ui compatible with all devices without publishing a separate version for each MonoGame platform, you have to set up the text input wrapper yourself, based on the system you're using MLEM.Ui with.
 This has to be done *before* initializing your `UiSystem`.

 DesktopGL:
 ```cs